 While the ideal scenario involves abundant, high-quality, and perfectly balanced data reflecting your target task or domain, reality is often less accommodating.
 You will frequently encounter situations where relevant data is scarce, or where certain types of instructions, topics, or classes within your data are significantly underrepresented compared to others (imbalance).
 Both scarcity and imbalance pose significant challenges to effective fine-tuning, potentially leading to models that underperform, exhibit biases, or fail to generalize reliably.
 Understanding how to mitigate these issues is essential for practical LLM adaptation.

 Data scarcity refers to the simple lack of a sufficient volume of examples to adequately train the model for the desired task or domain specialization.
-Fine-tuning leverages the extensive knowledge already encoded in the pre-trained model, meaning you generally need far less data than training from scratch.
+Fine-tuning uses the extensive knowledge already encoded in the pre-trained model, meaning you generally need far less data than training from scratch.
 However, "less" is relative, especially for complex instructions or highly specialized domains.

 Consequences of scarcity include: